 - BMRT reduction.
 This stands for “Boston Modified Robertson Technique” and is an advanced breast reduction technique Dr. Movassaghi uses for patients who require very extensive breast reductions.
 This involves a peri-areolar incision as well as a horizontal incision in the bottom portion of the breast that results in a scar that is hidden in the lower curve of the breast.

 “I am so pleased to have been referred to you, and I am already delighted with the results of my breast reduction.
 I will certainly recommend you highly!”

 Breast reduction surgery & recovery in Eugene

 Breast reduction surgery is typically performed as an outpatient procedure using general anesthesia.
 Using the incision patterns discussed at your pre-surgical consultations, Dr. Movassaghi will remove excess breast tissue, fat, and skin.
 He will then lift and reshape the new, smaller breast, moving the nipple/areola complex to a more youthful, aesthetically pleasing position.
 If needed, he will remove different amounts of tissue from each breast to achieve the closest symmetry possible between the breasts.

 Following surgery, incisions are covered with light dressings, and the breasts are placed in a surgical bra to support the breasts during initial healing.
 While you will be fairly sore at first, discomfort should subside more each day and can be controlled with oral medication.
 Many patients return to a sedentary job about one week after breast reduction surgery, and more vigorous activity such as running, dancing or heavy lifting can usually be resumed within 4 to 6 weeks.

 With proper care, scars will usually fade in 6 to 12 months.
-Surgery will probably reduce and may eliminate the ability to breast feed.
+Surgery will probably reduce the ability to breastfeed.

 Will insurance cover my breast reduction?